James Freeman, BA(Hons - Japanese), DipL(Japanese), major in Chinese

 Dr Fiona Hill graduated from The University of Melbourne with a BA (Hons) in Middle East Studies (1987) and a PhD in Anthropology (1994) from research conducted in Syria's northern Euphrates River valley.

-Fiona has volunteered continuously for the past 25 years on State Committees and National Boards of the Australian Arabic Council, World Conference for Religion & Peace, Victorian Council of Churches, Australia Arab Chamber of Commerce & Industry, and the Council for Australian Arab Relations.
+Fiona has volunteered continuously for the past 25 years on State Committees and National Boards of the Australian Arabic Council, World Conference for Religion and Peace, Victorian Council of Churches, Australia Arab Chamber of Commerce and Industry, and the Council for Australian Arab Relations.
 Living in regional Victoria, Fiona is a popular voluntary speaker and workshop facilitator showcasing the Arab world and Islam for Scouts Australia, ProBus, U3A, primary and secondary schools, children’s art initiatives, and regional business networks.

 In the Arab region, Fiona Hill volunteers her time to speak at tertiary institutions, Chambers of Commerce, and female entrepreneur events to encourage their full engagement in Arabic language and cultural heritage and thereby create bridges with the non-Arabic speaking world.
 Fiona also created and convened for the Asia Education Foundation The Sense of Islam, a public lecture series (2004 and 2005) showcasing the history, philosophy, law, arts, and contemporary variety of lived Islam.